CloudCannon/documentation/_ssl/letsencrypt.md

 - Copy the RSA format of the private key to the private key field
 - Copy `/etc/letsencrypt/live/DOMAIN_NAME/chain.pem` to chain
 - Save the added information
-- Click the "Attach" button to attach the certificet to the site
+- Click the "Attach" button to attach the certificate to the site

 That should be it.